BleedBuddy/Advanced/README.md

 # BleedBuddy.com - Automated PDF Prepress

-This is a Full Stack Application designed to analyze PDF files and automate bleed correction for the commercial print industry.
+This is a Full Stack application designed to analyze PDF files and automate bleed correction for the commercial print industry.

 ## Architecture